Toxic Exposure: The Dangers of Carpet Installation and Carpet Cleaning in New York

 Denied Claims

 As the injuries occur over time, a valid injury claim filed for workers’ compensation may be denied.
-Whether you are filing a claim for the first time, or have had your workers comp claim denied, you need help from an attorney that is familiar with these types of injuries, what documentation is required, and can assist you to seek the benefits you deserve.
+Whether you are filing a claim for the first time, or have had your workers comp claim denied, you need help from a New York City attorney that is familiar with these types of injuries, what documentation is required, and can assist you to seek the benefits you deserve.

 Back to Top